-These cars were also marketed in the states with a sole importer, the adeptly positioned Ray Denwood of Wiltshire Boulevard, Beverly Hills California, for c$30,000!
+The Tickford Metro were also marketed in the States with a sole importer, the adeptly positioned Ray Denwood of Wiltshire Boulevard, Beverly Hills California, for c$30,000!
 At least the image was right, however, just 3 in LHD form were sold.
-One has recently returned to the UK.
+Two have recently returned to the UK.
 The third is thought to be still in the Bahamas and possibly scrapped, being smashed up twice or very ill!

 The main colour choice seemed to be Silver, which was the base colour.
 Some were red, blue, green, brown.
 Any colour was a choice at the time.
 All the original cars were all numbered, later a handful were numbered on the small Frazer badge on the boot but only after build No 12, before then it wasn’t on the badge.
 This build number doesn’t include the aftermarket body-kit finishes which were later available.

 Of the number plates I’ve tracked down, there’s an odd sorting of colours and finishes.
 And the list isn’t complete yet;